 Grand Total: Sum of Upper and Lower Sections.
 This is your total score for that game.
-Player with the highest total wins.
+The player with the highest total wins.

-Same rules apply, however no group is necessary.
+The same rules apply, however, no group is necessary.
 Challenge yourself to beat your previous scores in solo play.